Primary League FAQ

 Before coming to the races we ask that parents/cares of unaffiliated runners please read the relevant information on the ‘Manager FAQ‘ page.

-IMPORTANT NOTE – during the course of the next school year (August 2017-July 2018) major new Data Protection Regulations will come into force (GDPR).
+IMPORTANT NOTE – recently, major new Data Protection Regulations came into force (GDPR).
 These regulations clearly stipulate the conditions under which organisations like the league collect and use your information.

 How will I know where to run?